Ff00ff/mammoth/README.md

 ### Enum alternative

-Instead of using an `EnumColumn`, which is sometimes inflexible, you can also opt to use a `TextColumn<T>` which allows enforcing a type in your application e.g.
+Instead of using an `EnumColumn`, [because you cannot remove values (only add or rename)](https://www.postgresql.org/docs/current/sql-altertype.html), you can also opt to use a
+`TextColumn<T>` which allows enforcing a type in your application e.g.
 `TextColumn<'ONE' | 'TWO' | 'THREE'>`.